How to write an affidavit? The following are the steps in writing an affidavit:

 These are just a few of the most commonly used affidavits.
 For a more complete list, you can head to our list of family and personal affidavits.
 And if you ca not find exactly the affidavit you need, in most cases, a general affidavit form can be used.
 Just make sure to consult with a lawyer

 Affidavit of Financial Support.
 Most commonly used while sponsoring an immigrant to the United States, this affidavit form simply states that the signer will be financially responsible for the incoming immigrant.
 The names and addresses of both parties are commonly included with the sponsoring party s signature.

-free affidavit form
+notarized affidavit form